-The school will publish its strategy statement for using the PPG on the school website by the 31 December utilising the DfE template.
+The school will publish its strategy statement for using the PPG on the school website by the 31 December utilising the DfE template document accessible in the 'Pupil premium' guidance.

 The school will use its recovery premium alongside its pupil premium funding and report on the use of them as a single sum in their strategy statement.